Seattle City Council: District-based elections

+The current City Hall was built in 2003.
+As part of the city's 1 percent for art program, an artistic bridge called Blue Glass Passage was built above the building's lobby, connecting the city council offices to their chambers.

 In 2013, Seattle voters approved Charter Amendment 19 calling for the nine citywide Seattle City Council positions to be divided into seven district-elected seats and two citywide, at-large seats.
 The elections for the two at-large seats are held as separate contests, thus results are not proportional.
 Each seat is filled in two-step process - a primary election is held in August, with the two most popular candidates going on to a general election in November.
 The partial transition to districts started with 2013 elections for Positions 2, 4, 6, and 8 being truncated, two-year terms.

 The 2015 election cycle featured all nine seats, except the seven district positions were elected to full, four-year terms, and the two at-large positions would be for truncated, two-year terms.
 The first primary based on the new combined district/at-large system was held on August 4, 2015, with the general elections held on November 3, 2015.

 The seven district seats were up for election again in 2023; the two at-large seats will be up for election again in 2025.
 Only two of the seven districts retained their incumbent member in the 2023 election.